keboola/connection-docs/components/index.md

 We may share our pre-release versions that exist in private Beta with our test user groups.
 In such case, you will receive a component ID, using which you can create the configuration.
 These components will eventually transition to a public Beta.

+## Configuration Description
+After you configure the component, it is a good practice to provide a description explaining what the component does.

+TODO screenshot

+Click the **Add description** button to write the description manually.
+You can also click the **Generate description** button to have our AI service write a suggestion for you that you can modify.
+Note that when using the AI service, the configuration might be sent to MS Azure AI service.
+This is another reason, why no secrets (API keys and passwords) should be transformation code.
+Variables are not sent anywhere.

 ## Creating Component Configuration
 To create a new component configuration, select *Components* from the top navigation and then select one of the component categories: